ExoSpaceLabs/hardrt/docs/CROSSCOMPILE.md

 ls $(dpkg -L openocd | grep '/scripts$')/interface/stlink.cfg ls $(dpkg -L openocd | grep '/scripts$')/target/stm32h7x_dual_bank.cfg
 ```
-if they are shown the board can be flashed.
+if they are shown, the board can be flashed.
 run the following openocd command to flash board:
 ```bash